-As of December 31, 2017, the Real Assets portfolio had a fair value of \$1.0 billion, representing 9.5% of the Fund's portfolio.
+As of December 31, 2018, the Real Assets portfolio had a fair value of \$1.2 billion, representing 11.4% of the Fund's portfolio.
 The target allocation is 13.5% of the total portfolio.
-Performance for Real Assets was 1.74% gross of fees for the year, following an annual return of 19.67% produced in 2016.
+Performance for Real Assets was 3.5% gross of fees for the year.

-The primary objective of the Real Assets allocation is to provide some degree of protection for the Fund against inflation.
+The primary objective of the Real Assets allocation is to provide some degree of protection for the Portfolio against inflation.
 Secondary objectives are capital growth and if possible, current yield through cash dividends.
 Examples of potential real asset categories include:

-Real Estate; Infrastructure; and

-Commodities: Agriculture/Farmland.
+- Real Estate

+- Commodities

+- Infrastructure

+- Agriculture/Farmland